sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 We've established that oscillators don't actually produce clock pulses, but rather approximations to clock pulses via a Fourier Series approximation.
-Said differently, and now importantly, oscillators produce an infinte sum of waves, specifically a weighted sum of harmonics.
+Said differently, and now importantly, oscillators produce an infinite sum of waves, specifically a weighted sum of harmonics.

-One thing most people have experience in their lifes when it comes to waves is that they reflect off any discontinuity in the medium the wave is propagating through.
+One thing most people have experience in their lives when it comes to waves is that they reflect off any discontinuity in the medium the wave is propagating through.
 Make some waves in the bath and when they hit the wall of the tub they will come back to you.

-The oscillator is producing waves and thus those waves will reflect if they encounter and discontinuity in the medium they are propagating through.
+The oscillator is producing waves and thus those waves will reflect if they encounter a discontinuity in the medium they are propagating through.
 So the question is whether that happens in a circuit.

 First we have to consider what the medium is that the oscillator waves